 Volcanic activity around the Kilauea volcano on the Big Island of Hawaii has been an ongoing fact of life for residents since 1983, but on May 3 magma started spouting and flowing, forcing some people to evacuate and filling news media with dramatic images of the Earth’s geology in action.

 The ʻImiloa Astronomy Center is an ASTC member located about 25 miles (40 kilometers) from the affected area in the town of Hilo.
-‘Imiloa means “to seek far” and is the Hawaiian word both explore and explorer.
-Though a Hawaii lens, it explores our place in the genealogy of the universe and continually seeks, learns, and adapts to our ever-evolving environment that inspires discovery and innovation.
+‘Imiloa means “to seek far” and is the Hawaiian word for both explore and explorer.
+Through a Hawaii lens, it explores our place in the genealogy of the universe and continually seeks, learns, and adapts to our ever-evolving environment that inspires discovery and innovation.

 Ka’iu Kimura, ‘Imiloa’s Executive Director, shares a little about what life is like currently at the institution: